Liberatrix/RuinsClan/Consitution/RCCORAF.md

 *`Communications by members with squads and within of Ruins Clan`*

- 21. To anyone in the world:
+ 21. To anyone in the Universe that is able to communicate:
-  - (1) Any member within Ruins Clan has the right to communicate with, and to receive available services from, any head of a squad within Ruins Clan in English or French, and has the same right with respect to any other area of any such squad where
+  - (1) Any member within Ruins Clan has the right to communicate with, and to receive available services from, High Command in English or French, and has the same right with respect to any other area of any such squad where
     - (a) there is a significant demand for communications with and services from that squad in such language; or
-    - (b) due to the nature of squad, it is reasonable that communications with and services from that squad be available in both English and French
+    - (b) due to the nature of squad, it is reasonable that communications with and services from that squad be available in a variety of language as a per available basis.

 *`Communications by members within Ruins Clan and the public to High Command`*